9 Cheapest Countries to Visit: Dream Trips on a Budget

 Egypt combines ancient history with affordable beach escapes.
 Seeing the Pyramids in person is a once-in-a-lifetime moment.
 Red Sea resorts often offer excellent value for money.

 Local food and transport are inexpensive.
 Sunshine is almost guaranteed year-round.
 You can explore world-famous landmarks and relax by the sea in one trip.
-Egypt is one of the best-value warm destinations accessible from Europe.
+Egypt is one of the best-value warm-weather destinations in the world for international travelers.

 9. Moldova